dotcom-dev/infisical-secrets-action/README.md

 Helps you retrieve secrets from [Infisical](https://infisical.com) and deploy them to your Kubernetes cluster.

 Behind the scenes we are installing the Infisical CLI and using it to retrieve the secrets.
-All the secrets are then piped into the file specified in the `destinationFile` parameter - default: `.env`.
+All the secrets are then piped into the file specified in the `destinationFile` parameter, default: `.env`, in the `dotenv` format.

 ## Usage